LordDemonos/Quarm.Guide/README.md

 ### Do pets take a portion of experience?
 **A:** If your pet deals more than 50% of the mob's total health, it will earn exp as if it were another player in your party.
 [Source: Secrets](https://discord.com/channels/1133452007412334643/1133453587675103323/1147980850701545504) This is true if you are solo or grouped.
 However it is unlikely a single pet will deal over 50% of a mob's total health when you are grouped, since your party members are also doing damage.
 This rule applies to each individual pet, so a party with 3 mages doesn't need to worry, since a single pet is still not dealing 50% of a mob's total health.

+### How do I turn off the loud music at character select or character creation?
+**A:** Delete the following files:[Source: Rumpus on Discord]

+- eqtheme.mp3
+- combattheme1.mp3
+- combattheme2.mp3
+- deaththeme.mp3

+Delete these from your main TAKP folder.
+Midis will be restored and they are not as loud and "sound much better".

 ## Suggestions Feedback and Additional Help